Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

 This highlighted the importance of removing thirsty alien plants from Kogelberg waterscapes.
 There are numerous alien clearing projects underway in the region – and the Kogelberg Biosphere implements some of the projects or plays a role in coordinating these various efforts, and provides support and advice to stakeholders regarding their invasive alien clearing projects.

-- The Kogelberg Biosphere is managing invasive alien clearing teams with funding from the Western Cape Department of Agriculture’s LandCare division and WWF South Africa, with landowners’ contributions.
+The Kogelberg Biosphere is managing an invasive alien clearing team with funding from the Western Cape Department of Agriculture’s LandCare division and WWF South Africa, with landowners’ contributions.
 The teams are working along the R44, with the work taking place in partnership with Arabella Hotel Golf & Spa and Ithemba properties.

 Donate